 While I was looking for blue and white flower ideas, I also ran across quite a few ways to use blue and white in the garden that don’t require plants.

-I think echoing the colors of the plants with some blue and white garden decor elements will give the whole yard a more cohesive feel.
+I think echoing the colors of the plants with some garden decor elements in the same colors gives the whole yard a more cohesive feel.

 This garden is almost entirely made up of green plants (like boxwood), but still manages to incorporate the blue and white color combination.